-I challenged myself to making my own tofu.
-Why?
-Dr. Pankaj Vij, our Lifestyle Medicine Medical Director at Kaiser Permanente, inspired me.
-We just launched our new 12-week Plant-Strong program and tofu is one of the key staples in a plant-based lifestyle.
-There are lots of recipes on the Internet, but this one is the most authentic (Japan style).
+As a ‘tofutarian’, I challenged myself to making my own tofu.
+I felt it was my duty. 😀 There are lots of recipes on the Internet, but this one is the most authentic (Japan style).
 It involves making your own soy milk from organic soybeans instead of starting with a commercial soy milk.

 SUPPLIES YOU NEED…